MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-defending-against-denial-of-service-attacks-overview.md

 description: "An overview of Denial-of-Service (DoS) attacks."
 ---

-# Defend Against Denial-of-Service Attacks in Office 365
+# Defend Against Denial-of-Service Attacks in Microsoft 365

 ## Introduction